10 Fun Facts About Fogust That You Didn’t Know

 Summer in San Francisco is not for the faint-hearted.
 We have months called June Gloom and Fogust, to honor our favorite native son: Karl the Fog.
 Wrapped in layers, hot beverage in hand, true locals know this is a time of retrospection and reconnection – because it’s too damn cold to do much of anything else.
 However, what few San Franciscan’s know, is the significance and mystic power of one month in particular: FOGUST.

-Legend goes something like this: Before the time of the first settlers, the Ohlone Indians called the hills and sandy dunes of Yerba Buena home.
-The terra firma upon which the tribes lived were considered scared, with many areas of the marsh lands and rocky hills off limits to all but the Kusku (shamans).
+Legend goes something like this: Before the time of the first colonizers, the Ohlone people called the hills and sandy dunes of Yerba Buena home.
+The terra firma upon which the tribes lived were considered sacred, with many areas of the marsh lands and rocky hills off limits to all but the Kusku (shamans).
 It was widely believed that the land, surrounded by water on three sides and comprised of a complex combination of rock and mineral, was a spiritual vortex.
 Once a year, in the month of August, when the fog encapsulated the land, the spirits would rise and walk among the living.

 The tribes would spend the month of August paying homage to these unseen creatures: thanking them for the year’s bounty, asking for strength and protection, and offering them gifts of song, dance and woven crafts.
 The tribes knew that to appease the spirits meant a year of good fortune and inspiration.
 Sadly, after the arrival of the Spanish, much of this history and knowledge was lost.